chaintope/tapyrus-signer/doc/setup.md

 This is calculated by collected Node VSSs.
 The value is 32bytes data of private key on secp256k1 curve.

-Tapyrus signer network uses the following unique parameters to each block generation round.
+Tapyrus Signer Network uses the following unique parameters to each block generation round.

 **Block VSS**
 Block VSS is a sort of VSS which is produced at 4.2 Signature Issuing Protocol in [the paper](https://doi.org/10.1007/3-540-47719-5_33).